Dr. Daniel Evans

 Assistant Deputy Associate Administrator for Research

 Daniel Evans is the Assistant Deputy Associate Administrator for Research within NASA’s Science Mission Directorate at NASA Headquarters.
-In this role, Dr. Evans provides leadership and coordination of NASA’s science program, working to ensure the quality and integrity of all research in the space sciences, including: overseeing SMD scientific competition processes for research awards and flight programs; representing SMD research goals, policies and programs inside and outside of NASA; and increasing diversity and inclusion within the broad space-science ecosystem.
+In this role, Dr. Evans provides leadership and coordination of NASA’s science program; ensuring the quality and integrity of all research in the space sciences, driving commercial innovation across NASA science, and increasing diversity and inclusion within the broad space-science ecosystem.
+Dr. Evans is additionally responsible for leading numerous interagency coalitions, including the cross-government approach to understanding Unidentified Anomalous Phenomena.

 Dr. Evans’s research interests include the astrophysics of supermassive black holes, galaxy evolution, and relativistic jets.

-Dr. Evans has appeared on numerous television networks to discuss his work, including the History Channel, the Discovery Channel, and the BBC.
-Most recently, Dr. Evans was named as a Smithsonian Institution “Future Is Here” lecturer.
+Dr. Evans has been awarded the NASA Outstanding Leadership Medal, the NASA Exceptional Achievement Medal, and is the recipient of numerous other NASA awards.
+He has also appeared on numerous television networks to discuss his work, including the History Channel, the Discovery Channel, and the BBC.

 Dr. Evans held postdoctoral fellowships at Harvard University and MIT.
 He received his Ph.D. in Astrophysics from the University of Bristol.